 Add the sliced strawberries and lightly muddle.

 Fill the glass with ice and add the gin.
-Top with a splash of club soda and garnish with the last strawberry.
+Top with a splash of club soda and garnish with the last strawberry and a sprig of mint.